|Born||In 172 AC|

 |Father||Aegon IV Targaryen|

 A red stallion with black wings snorting flame on gold|

 (Or, a stallion gules winged sable snorting flames proper)

 Ser Aegor Rivers, frequently called Bittersteel, was one of the Great Bastards and a son of King Aegon IV Targaryen by his fifth mistress, Lady Barba Bracken.
 Aegor was the founder of a famed group of exiled sellswords, the Golden Company.
 In his personal arms, he combined the red stallion of House Bracken with black dragon wings from House Blackfyre, on a golden field.

 - See also: Images of Aegor Rivers

 Being half-Targaryen, Aegor had purple eyes, but black hair.
 As an adult, he had a close-cropped beard.
 He looked like a warrior, being lean, light, and tall.
 Aegor's armor was well-made, though plain-looking, being grey-steel and black rings.
-On his helm was a horsehead with a horse's made flowing behind.
+On his helm was a horse head with a horse's mane flowing behind.
 His shield displayed his personal sigil: a stallion with black dragon wings, on a golden field, snorting fire.